 Getting rid of the Candida overgrowth primarily requires a change in diet to a low carbohydrate diet.
 Sugar is what feeds yeast, so eliminating sugar in all of its simple forms like candy, desserts, alcohol and flours.
 Reducing to only a few cups a day of the more complex carbohydrates such as grains, beans, fruit, bread, pasta, and potatoes will prevent the Candida from growing and eventually cause it to die.
 I would recommend eliminating all fermented foods as well.

 Using diet alone could take three to six months before the Candida is back under control.
 Because of this I use an anti fungal medication such as Diflucan or Nyastatin for a month or longer with my patients.
-If you are self-treating you can take a supplement of caprylic acid.
-Caprylic Acid comes from coconut oil and basically ‘pokes holes’ in the yeast cell wall causing it to die.
+If you are self-treating you can take a supplement of candisol or caprylic acid.
+These supplements contain plant-based enzymes that basically ‘poke holes’ in the yeast cell wall causing it to die.
 You may read that some people recommend herbs such as oil of oregano.
 Oil of oregano can be very effective however it can kill good bacteria as well so I don’t recommend it.
-The anti-fungal medications and caprylic acid are very specific to yeast and will not harm your good bacteria.
+The anti-fungal medications, caprylic acid, and candisol are very specific to yeast and will not harm your good bacteria.

 It’s a must to restore the healthy bacteria that typically keep your Candida population under control, you should take probiotics on a regular basis.
 Taking anywhere from 25-100 billion units of probiotics should help to reduce the Candida levels and restore your levels of good bacteria.
 Finally, healing your gut, by eliminating inflammatory foods that can harm your GI tract and introducing foods that aid in digestion and nutrient absorption, will prevent Candida from working its way through your body, and will dramatically improve your overall health.